TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 ## Designing event-driven integrations using Amazon EventBridge

 [YouTube](https://youtu.be/eUjbLFPsATE)

+I've always preferred to use SNS/SQS as an event bus rather than EventBridge because it fits more cleanly into a multi-account architecture with one account per service.
+Publisher owns SNS topic, sets up IAM permission for subscriber account to access topic, subscriber owns SQS queue and subscribes to topic with whatever filtering rules it wants.
+Clean and simple.
+With EventBridge it looks like the publisher has to do everything.

+This talk goes deep into how to use EventBridge with multiple accounts, including how you can enable an appropriate division of responsibilities.
+Still seems like it could be a little messy but there's enough here for me to take another look at EventBridge.

 * Event bus - account topologies
 * Service's will typically have their own accounts so have to deal with multi-account topology